alanyongy/aegis-multiagent-ai/README.md

 > With a clear understanding of the AEGIS execution order, we are now able to devise a strategy to bypass communication delays:
 > - Synchronize all agents with a single broadcast message at the start of the simulation.
 > - On each subsequent turn, every agent independently simulates all agents' thought processes to decide their action, in the same order the client will execute them.
-> - Since the world will change as a result of each agent’s action, update the simulated world state with the impact of each simulated agent action.
+> - Since the world changes with each agent’s action, the simulated world state must be updated to reflect the impact of each simulated action.
 >   - The simulation of `agent 2` (by each agent) uses the world state that has been modified by the action simulated for `agent 1`
 >
 > ![](writeup-assets/agent-simulation-v4.png)
-> *This alignment between simulation and execution was only possible because we reverse-engineered the client's update sequence.
-Without full knowledge of this, agent plans would rapidly desynchronize.*
+> *This alignment between simulation and execution was only possible because we reverse-engineered the client’s update sequence.
+Without full knowledge of it, agent plans would rapidly desynchronize.*
 >
 > To summarize:
 > Each agent, on its own turn, executes the following steps:
 > - For each agent (including self), simulate the decision making process for this agent's next action based on the simulated world state.
+>   - This involves re-running our agent AI code as if we were that agent, using the current simulated world state, and predicting their chosen action.
 > - Before moving onto simulating the next agent, update the simulated world state to reflect the changes as a result of the predicted action (even though the action has not yet been carried out within the AEGIS simulation!)
 >
-> This results in every agent having a consistent and up-to-date understanding of all other agents’ planned moves and overall world state, despite the total lack of communication.
+> This enables each agent to act with full knowledge of all others' intended moves — achieving perfect coordination without ongoing communication.
 >
 > Note:
-> It important to simulate all agents — even those that move after the agent who currently deciding their action — as this keeps the simulated world state accurate for the next turn.
+> It is important to simulate all agents — even those that move after the agent who is currently deciding their action — to keep the simulated world state accurate for the next turn.
 > </details>

 &nbsp;
-### 2. Coordinated Rubble Removal & Energy Management
+### 4. Examples

 > <details>